Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-  created two folder for edit and back under views / shared and added the files an given in tutorial and saved it i have faced lot of errors and there after i trtied tp run it firstly it is showing lot of errors but after  i tried to fix it and somehow i managed and in last i fixed all and this is gonna be my last commit
+  created two folder for edit and back under views / shared and added the files an given in tutorial and saved it i have faced lot of errors and there after i trtied tp run it firstly it is showing lot of errors but after  i tried to fix it and somehow i managed and in last i fixed all and this is gonna be my last commit and this is how i have comopleted my second pasrt and done for today